bigtoga/Examples/Python/Pandas/Pivots and Unstacking/Pandas melt and unpivoting a dataframe.md

 # "measured variables" (value_vars) are “unpivoted” to the row axis (axis=0)
 pd.melt(df, id_vars=['A'], value_vars=['B'])
 ```
+Because our value_vars (a) only had a single measure variable (column), and (b) because there are only 3 rows in the dataframe, we get back:
 |   	|  A 	| variable | value |
 |---	|---	|---	| ---	|
 | 0 |   a	|   B	|   1	|